onflow/sc-eng-gaming/README.md

 Before getting into the contract level details, let's first cover the basic gameplay setup defined here.
 The idea is that two players engage in a single round of Rock, Paper, Scissors where Rock > Scissors > Paper > Rock > ... and so on.
 A match is mediated by a central game client that coordinates the match and submits moves on behalf of both players.
 Once the match has been created, the players submit their `NFT`s so that the game can record the match win/loss history of that `NFT`.
 After the moves are submitted by the match administrator, a winner is decided, win/loss results are recorded, and the `NFT`s are returned to their owners.

 Now let's go over what that looks like in the contract.
-In broad strokes, under the model of a central game client submitting moves on behalf of players, we define a `GameAdmin` that administers matches between `GamePlayer`s.
-This `GameAdmin` maintains a mapping of `MatchAdminActions` Capabilities which allow it to `submitMoves()` on behalf of the two players.

-The `GamePlayer` maintains a mapping of `Match.id` to `MatchPlayerActions`, allowing the player to `escrowNFT()` (which must occur by both players before a match can be played) and `returnPlayerNFTs()`, which simply returns the escrowed NFTs to the `NonFungibleToken.Receiver` passed upon escrow deposit (assuming the match is over or has timed out).
+In broad strokes, each `GamePlayer` maintains a mapping of `Match.id` to `MatchLobbyActions` and another of `Match.id` to `MatchPlayerActions`.
+Their `MatchLobbyActions` allows the player to `escrowNFTToMatch()` (which must occur by both players before a match can be played) and `returnPlayerNFTs()`, which simply returns the escrowed NFTs to the `NonFungibleToken.Receiver` passed upon escrow deposit (assuming the match is over or has timed out).

-The pattern outlined above allows a `GameAdmin` to ask the game contract to create a `Match`, save the new `Match` to the contract's account storage, and link `MatchAdminActions` and `MatchPlayerActions` to the account's private storage.
-From there, the `MatchAdminActions` are added to the `GameAdmin`'s `matchAdminActionsCapabilities`.
+The pattern outlined above allows a `GamePlayer` to create a `Match` via `GamePlayer.createMatch()`, saving the new `Match` to the contract's account storage, and linking `MatchLobbyActions` and `MatchPlayerActions` to the contracts account's private storage.
+When creating a `Match`; however, a player must also escrow their NFT providing also their `NonFungibleToken.Receiver`.
+Requiring "skin in the game", so to speak, helps to minimize the spam vector where an attacker can simply create an arbitrary number of Matches to take up account storage.
+Once the player's NFT has been escrowed to the `Match`, a `MatchPlayerActions` Capability is returned and is added to the `GamePlayer`'s `matchPlayerCapabilities`.

-To add a `GamePlayer` to a match, the player could call `signUpForMatch()` with the desired `matchID` which would add the `MatchPlayerActions` to the `GamePlayer`'s `matchPlayerCapabilities`.
+To add a `GamePlayer` to a match, the player could call `signUpForMatch()` with the desired `matchID` which would add the `MatchLobbyActions` to the `GamePlayer`'s `matchLobbyCapabilities`.
 Alternatively, the `GamePlayerPublic` interface exposes the ability for a `GamePlayer` to be added to a `Match` by anyone.
-To see this in action, check out the `game_admin_setup_new_match` transaction.

 Once a match has been set up, two NFTs must be escrowed.
-Then, `MatchAdminActions` can submit moves with `submitMoves()` which:
+Then each player can submit moves via `MatchPlayerActions.submitMoves()`, requiring both the move and a reference to the player's `GamePlayerID` Capability.
+We require this reference since both players have access to the same Capability, exposing a cheating vector whereby one player could submit the other player's move if the contract lacked a mechanism for identity verification.
+Since access control is a matter of what you have (not who you are) in Cadence, we take a reference to this `GamePlayerID` Capability and pull the submitting player's id from the reference (which should be kept private by the player).

+Upon second player's asynchronous move submission, the `Match`:

 1. determines the winner
 2. alters the `BasicWinLoss` metadata of the `NFT` in `winLossRecords` based on the outcome